SharonneKemboi/Encryption-Pass-Locker/README.md

 ## TDD

--To test the app, run this command in the terminal;
+> To test the app, run this command in the terminal;

 `$ python3.8 user_test.py`